 THE BASERUNNER MUST touch bases in legal order, that is first, second, third, and scoring line.

 EXCEPTION: The scoring line is not used in Open divisions in major tournament and post season play.

-EXCEPTION.
-The scoring line is not used in Open divisions in major tournament and post season play.

 a.
 When a baserunner must return to bases while the ball is in play, he/she must touch the bases in reverse order.
 EFFECT: The ball is in play and baserunners must return with liability to be put out.